ctsf/CLM-RemoteDetailing-Public/README.md

 2. Use Workbench to deploy a zip file with the functionality you need.

 (
-activityApplications.zip - logic for linking Apps to Activity RemoteDetailing.zip - logic for requesting RD Session )
+activityApplications.zip - logic for linking Apps to Activity;
+RemoteDetailing.zip - logic for requesting RD Session )